khueue/prolongo/diary.md

    mongo_util.
 The implementation is a bit crufty and involves a meta-call actually.
 Maybe I should get rid of this.
 Implemented flags for delete.
    Maybe I should start thinking about proper error handling.

+ * May 30.
+Started working on the report.
+Mostly structure, but writing bits here and there.